Tutein House: Café Bernina, 1881–1953

 In 1885, Schucani sold the café to Poul Tønjachsen.
-Thanks to its location, namely the proximity to the left-liberal student union Studentersamfundet (Badstuestræde 11), Ove Rohde's short-lived magazine Piraten (Badstuestræde 7) and the newspaper København (Badstuestræde 7)., the café became a popular meetingplace for journalists, writers and artists.
+Thanks to its location, namely the proximity to the left-liberal student union Studentersamfundet (Badstuestræde 11), Ove Rohde's short-lived magazine Piraten (Badstuestræde 7) and the newspaper København (Badstuestræde 7), the café became a popular meeting place for journalists, writers and artists.
 In the inner room with four marble tables and four plush green sofas, almost all of Copenhagen's radical literary elite met, only a few older than thirty.
 Georg Brandes, Gustav Wied, Agnes Henningsen, Peter Nansen, in the winter of 1893 Knut Hamsun at the same time as Johannes Jørgensen, and also the very young Johannes V. Jensen frequented the only real literary coffee house in the city: Bernina.
 Many well-known Norwegians also had their Danish base here.
 One of the highlights was the visit of August Strindberg himself in 1887.
 It should also not be forgotten that one of the famous regulars was editor Ove Rode from the newspaper Politiken.

 In 1906 the management was again taken over by a Swiss from Kongens Nytorv, Gaudenz Gianelli the Younger, who was married to a Danish woman and had been trained by his father.
 His widow continued to run the café until 1925.
 It closed its doors in 1953.

 Photographic studios, 1881–1895

 In 1881, Chr.
 P. L. Wismer opened a photographic studio in the builoding.
-In 1882, it was taken over by Frederik Dahl & Co..
+In 1882, it was taken over by Frederik Dahl & Co.
 In 1890–1895, it was continued by L. Winther.

 Later history

 Nordisk Film-founder Ole Olsen established his first cinema in the building in 1905.
 The name Bernina was after Café Bernina's closure taken over by a wine shop.

 Reinholdt W. Jorch died on 25 December 1909.
 His portfolio of properties was passed to his son Georg Jorck.
-The property company Aktieselskabet Reinholdt W. Jorck was founded by gim in 1913.
+The property company Aktieselskabet Reinholdt W. Jorck was founded by him in 1913.
 By testament, Georg Jorck transferred majority ownership of the property company to two charitable foundations, Reinholdt W. Jorck og Hustrus Fond and Konsul George Jorck og Hustru Emma Jorcks Fond.

 Architecture

 The corner building Vimmelskaftet 47 was originally constructed with three storeys over a walk-out basement.
-Jorck's 1881 adaption converted the two lower floors into a street-level ground floor and a low mazzanine.
-The building has a seven-bays-long facade towards Vimmelskaftetet, a two bay facade towards Badstuestræde and a bow-shaped corner.
-The latter was qvist's take on the chamfered corner which was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the Great Fire of 1795so that the fire department's long ladder companies could navigate the streets more easily.
+Jorck's 1881 adaption converted the two lower floors into a street-level ground floor and a low mezzanine.
+The building has a seven-bays-long facade towards Vimmelskaftetet, a two-bay facade towards Badstuestræde and a bow-shaped corner.
+The latter was Quist's take on the chamfered corner which was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the Great Fire of 1795, so that the fire department's long ladder companies could navigate the streets more easily.
 He had already used the same feature at Knabrostræde 19 a few years earlier.
-The ipper part of the facade is finished with Giant order Ionic pilasters.
+The upper part of the facade is finished with giant order Ionic pilasters.
 The mosaic floor in the entrance at Vimmelskaftet features the name of Bernina and the Swiss cross.